MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

   - They're used solely to train the AI Builder model and never used for any other purpose.
   - Training data is never shared externally.

 In contrast, images and documents used at prediction time aren't persisted.
-Examples of non-persisted images and documents are those in a Power Apps component framework (PCF) control and in Power Automate.
+Examples of nonpersisted images and documents are those in a Power Apps component framework (PCF) control and in Power Automate.

 Inputs of text scenarios are persisted in the AI Event Dataverse table to allow users to monitor [AI Builder activity](activity-monitoring.md).